brainspill3r/hunt/README.md

 ## 🌍 Infrastructure Setup

 This project utilizes multiple **Vultr VPS instances** to distribute scanning efforts and avoid detection from using a single IP address.
+You will also need to setup your own .env files with Webhooks accordingly.

 ### 💾 Data Synchronization